 Although the upfront cost for an electric furnace is relatively cheaper than a gas furnace, your utility bill will be higher, increasing the overall cost.
 In addition, electric furnaces are less efficient than gas systems since they use energy to produce heat.
 They also tend to dry out the air in your home more—but don’t worry.
 A humidifier system can always fix this.
 Need assistance with an electric furnace repair or installation?
 Book an appointment online today for top-notch electric furnace installation.

-On the downside, gas furnaces have a shorter lifespan than electric furnaces.
-A quality gas furnace is estimated to last 15 to 20 years compared to an electric furnace’s 20 to 30 years.
-They also have a higher upfront cost and tend to generate loud noise.
+On the downside, gas furnaces have a higher upfront cost and tend to generate loud noise.
 When it comes to installing a gas furnace—the process is much more complex.
 A gas furnace installation or replacement project is also dependent on the gas infrastructure in your suburb or city.
 Performing a gas furnace repair or installation is not an easy task and should always be carried out by a professional to avoid fires, carbon monoxide poisoning, or other mishaps.

-To determine a furnace’s efficiency, you’ll need to assess its Annual Fuel Utilization Efficiency (AFUE) rating.
+To determine the efficiency of a furnace, you will need to assess its Annual Fuel Utilization Efficiency (AFUE) rating.
 An efficient furnace with a high AFUE rating will use a minimal amount of natural gas while heating your home.
 However, a furnace with a low AFUE rating will use substantially more gas to generate warm air throughout your home.
 If you are investing in furnace replacement services and need to determine an AFUE rating, you first divide the total quantity of gas your furnace uses by the amount of warm air produced for your home.